rtheo/CAdynamics/README.md

 Change liferule.m with your own function for other CA types.

-The 'musarithmica' code for the complete transcription of any automaton in to a musical score is forthcoming<BR>
+The 'musarithmica' code for the complete transcription of any automaton in to a musical score is a future project<BR>
-Motivation behind this project is explained in the technical section.<br>
+Motivation behind this project is explained in the last section of the technical notes.<br>

 <b>Technical Notes</b>